 - A Few Things You Need Consider When Looking For The Best Rhinoplasty Surgeon

 - 5 Diseases Associated with Old Age Now Affecting the Younger Generations

 Causes of Venous Leg Ulcers

 The main cause of this condition is the increased blood pressure in the blood vessels of the lower leg.
 This results in fluid oozing out of the vessels underneath the skin.
 It will be evidenced by the subsequent thickening, swelling, and damage to the skin.
 This damaged skin will eventually disintegrate to form an ulcer.

 The increased blood pressure in the lower leg veins is because of blood collecting in the smaller veins right below the skin.
-This pooling and collecting of the blood are due to the damaging of the valves in the larger veins probably because of previous thrombosis (blood clot) in the vein, or varicose veins.
+This pooling and collecting of the blood are due to the damaging of the valves in the larger veins probably because of previous thrombosis (blood clot) in the vein, or.
 The blood will tend to flow back because of gravity through the damaged vessels and pools in the lower veins.